dh-nuigalway/Collections-as-Data-Hackathon/docs/nuig-dh-projects.md

 ------------------------------

-Digital humanities projects of interest to this event, by researchers from NUI Galway.
+Digital humanities projects _of interest to this event_, by researchers from NUI Galway.

 **More complete project details to follow**